JanAdell/Mobile-Devices-Final/README.md

 Respository dedicated to the final project of the Mobile Devices subject (CITM-GDDV)

-In this project we have implemented the classical japanese gambling game Cho Han into an Android App.
+In this project we have implemented the classical japanese gambling game Chō-han into an Android App.

 ## Students: